 Further, we found that along with the three categories described above, “effective leadership: supervisors,” “effective leadership: fairness,” and “effective leadership: empowerment” also have a positive relationship with humanity, while “effective leadership: supervisors” and “effective leadership: fairness” have a positive impact on the capability trust signal (see figure 7 for definitions of these categories).

 Sports teams are a great example of the impact of effective leadership on employee engagement.
-When coaches invest in their players, player performance tends to improve, resulting in more wins and happier fans.14 The United States National Collegiate Athletic Association found basketball teams that trusted their coaches won 7% more games than those that did not.15 A similar dynamic seems to be at play in the workplace, where trust in leadership typically leads to better employee engagement and higher public trust.
+When coaches invest in their players, player performance tends to improve, resulting in more wins and happier fans.14 The United States National Collegiate Athletic Association found basketball teams that trusted their coaches won 7 per cent more games than those that did not.15 A similar dynamic seems to be at play in the workplace, where trust in leadership typically leads to better employee engagement and higher public trust.

 In June 2021, Best Places to Work released employee engagement scores for federal agencies using the FEVS survey administered between September and November 2020.
 This data is slightly different from the previous years due to two primary reasons.
 First, survey questions were added, removed, or modified to understand the impact of the pandemic on employee engagement.16 Second, Best Places to Work changed its method of calculating category scores.
 Due to these changes, some categories such as strategic management and support for diversity, were not a part of the new data set.